-When you get nutrient testing performed through our district, you will receive:
+When you get nutrient testing performed through our district, you get more than just numbers.

 - A soil analysis report, which tells you the levels of each nutrient in your soil.

-- A write up interpreting your results, will help you to interpret whether each nutrient is high, low, and what the optimal ranges are for each nutrient.
+- A write up interpreting your results which will help you see whether each nutrient is high, low, and what the optimal ranges are for each nutrient.

 - Recommendations for what to apply, how much, and when based on the crop you are growing and general recommendations for our area (organic or conventional, based on preference).